aindrila22/socialmedia/README.md

 	5. Access the Application
-Open the browser and go to: http://localhost:5173
+Open your browser and navigate to: http://localhost:5173

 Author

 Aindrila Bhattacharjee

+This updated version has consistent indentation and spacing, making it much easier to read and follow.